Undergraduate Scholarship for Service

 For more information about eligibility and requirements, please visit the official SFS FAQ from the Office of Personnel Management.

-Students interested in applying for the SFS scholarship must make sure that the following documents have been received by our office, by April 1, 2014, to be considered for the scholarship:
+Students interested in applying for the SFS scholarship must make sure that our office has received the following documents by April 30, 2015, to be considered for the scholarship:

 - Applicant's resume